This post may contain affiliate links. Read my full disclosure policy.

 One of my favorite things about Paris, are the all the tiny markets on just about every block that have fresh eggs, a small selection of seasonal produce and simple basics.
 Close by there is a cheese store, and down the way, a bakery.
 I don’t even remember seeing a “supermarket”.

-In the spirit of taking responsibility for the life I have created, I need to take ownership of the fact, that there must be a part of me that likes all this busyness.
-And the question, I must ask is…. why?
+In the spirit of taking responsibility for the life I have created, I need to take ownership of the fact, that I created this.
+And I can choose, if I want, to create a different life.

 - 1 bunch asparagus, trimmed, then cut in half ( so you have 3–4 inch pieces)